avillemin/Minecraft-AI/README.md

 - A third advantage is that policy gradient can learn a stochastic policy, while value functions can’t.
 A stochastic policy allows our agent to explore the state space without always taking the same action.
 This is because it outputs a probability distribution over actions.
 As a consequence, it handles the exploration/exploitation trade off without hard coding it

-**Disadvantages**:
-Naturally, Policy gradients have one big disadvantage.
+**Disadvantages**:Naturally, Policy gradients have one big disadvantage.
 A lot of the time, they converge on a local maximum rather than on the global optimum.
 Instead of Deep Q-Learning, which always tries to reach the maximum, policy gradients converge slower, step by step.
 They can take longer to train.

 Here, we consider the case of a stochastic, parameterized policy, ![](https://spinningup.openai.com/en/latest/_images/math/80088cfe6126980142c5447a9cb12f69ee7fa333.svg).
 We aim to maximize the expected return ![Alt Text](https://spinningup.openai.com/en/latest/_images/math/48ffbf0dd0274a46574e145ea23e4c174f6dfaa3.svg).
 For the purposes of this derivation, we’ll take R(tau) to give the finite-horizon undiscounted return, but the derivation for the infinite-horizon discounted return setting is almost identical.